Galchenko-Artem/Galchenko-Artem/README.md

 <h1 align="center">Hi 👋, I'm Artem</h1>
 <h3 align="center">Nice to meet you!
-My name is Artem and I'm a Full Stack JS Developer.</h3>
+My name is Artem and I'm a Frontend JS Developer.</h3>

 - 👨‍💻 All of my projects are available at [https://github.com/Galchenko-Artem](https://github.com/Galchenko-Artem)